tymyrddin/blue/source/docs/stormforge/waters.md

 * Participants recall moments when the team successfully navigated difficulty.
 * Storytelling circle: each shares their perspective.
-* Facilitator distils recurring themes into “anchors” — principles, routines, or people the team can rely on.
+* Facilitator distils recurring themes into “anchors”: principles, routines, or people the team can rely on.

 **Outcome:** Recognising and reinforcing stabilising factors boosts confidence, morale, and resilience during change or uncertainty.